rccyx/vault-mcp/README.md

 4. Resource requests such as `vault://secrets` list data-driven content that the client can browse or feed into follow-up prompts.
 5. Prompt handlers like `generate_policy` help you synthesize Vault-ready HCL from natural-language intents.

-The implementation is written in TypeScript, bundles to a single Node-compatible file, and relies on the official `@modelcontextprotocol/sdk` for transport and schema validation.
+The implementation is written in TypeScript, bundles to a single JavaScript file, and relies on the official `@modelcontextprotocol/sdk` for transport and schema validation.

 ## Requirements